 According to the Field Management Institute, 95.5% of all data captured in construction goes unused.
-Documents and workflows, schedules and execution strategies – this information can not only help solve issues in real time while a project is still active, it should also be used to make informed decisions on future projects.
+Information like documents and workflows, schedules and execution strategies can help solve issues with active projects and it could also be used to make informed decisions on future projects.

-When we make everyday decisions in our personal lives, very rarely are they made on impulse alone.
+We rarely make decisions in our personal lives on impulse alone.
 We retreat into our minds, even if only for a split second, and use our past experiences to make an informed choice.

 With labor costs accounting for 20-40% of every construction project, we wanted to take a look at some of the data our customers are tracking to create informed workforce strategies.
 We also wanted to shine a light on who this data benefits, and how.

 Sharing information leads to better collaboration